Debunking common greyhound myths…

 2. You can never let them off lead

-Whilst it’s true that greyhounds have been bred and trained to chase, it’s not true to say that they can NEVER be let off a lead.
+Whilst it’s true that racing greyhounds have been bred and trained to chase, it’s not true to say that they can NEVER be let off a lead.
 Like any dog, training a reliable recall takes time and every dog is different.
-Some greyhounds may struggle with recall but many can learn it (check out Mina’s video).
+Many greyhounds can and do learn to come back when called.
+Understanding what motivates your greyhound and following the 3Ps (Practice, Proofing, Patience) will help with recall training.

 3. They can’t live with cats or other small ‘furries’